-Now start writing that SERP-in content!
+Now start writing content

 All that research you’ve just done now becomes even more valuable—because now you can ensure that your content focuses on that topic with laser precision.
 And that informs more than just the topic and discussion points.